Dimitri Alexander Christakis

 Dimitri Alexander Christakis is an American pediatrician, researcher, and author from Seattle, Washington.

 Education

-Christakis received a Bachelor of Arts in English Literature from Yale University, a Doctor of Medicine (MD) from the University of Pennsylvania, and a Master of Public Health Degree from the University of Washington.
+Christakis received a BA (English Literature) from Yale University, and MD from the University of Pennsylvania, and an MPH from the University of Washington.

 Career

 Christakis is the George Adkins Professor at the University of Washington, Seattle, WA in the Department of Pediatrics.
 He was appointed Director of Center for Child Health, Behavior, and Development at Seattle Children's Hospital Research Institute in 2005, and he is a member of the American Academy of Pediatrics.
 In addition, he is an adjunct professor in the Departments of Health Services and Psychiatry at the University of Washington.